WSU-kduncan/ceg3120-Armlovich/projects/git-guide.md

 	- this request can be approved, permanently denied, or denied until further changes are made.

 2. SSH authentication to repositories

+3. git rm --cached
+	- removes from git tracking.
+	- the file still exists, it just won't be on github for everyone to see.
+	- still have to git commit